StamusNetworks/suricata-language-server/README.rst

 ------------------

-Download the Suricata IntelliSense extension (suricata-ls-x.x.x.vsix) published by `Stamus Networks <https://www.stamus-networks.com/>`_ and install it into your Visual Studio Code instance.
+Download the Suricata IntelliSense extension (suricata-ls-x.x.x.vsix) published by `Stamus Networks <https://www.stamus-networks.com/>`_ from the marketplace and install it into your Visual Studio Code instance.

 Then you can configure it via the settings.
 Main settings are the path to the Suricata Language Server binary and the path to the Suricata binary.